MEDomics-UdeS/predict-immunotherapy-response/README.md

 - `B.1-survival-analysis-cox-sigmut.ipynb` : comparison between without mutational signatures, with only mutational signatures, and with combination of reference article biomarkers and mutational signatures, with the Cox Model.
 - `B.2-survival-analysis-cox-sbs-indel.ipynb` : comparison between with only SBS signatures, with only INDEL signatures, and with combination of both, with the Cox Model.
 - `B.3-survival-analysis-gcn-cox-sigmut.ipynb` : comparison between without mutational signatures, with only mutational signatures, and with combination of reference article biomarkers and mutational signatures, with the Graph Convolutional Network Cox Model.
-- `B.4-survival-analysis-gcn-cox-sbs-indel.ipynb` : comparison between with only SBS signatures, with only INDEL signatures, and with combination of both, with the Graph Neural Network Cox Model.
+- `B.4-survival-analysis-gcn-cox-sbs-indel.ipynb` : comparison between with only SBS signatures, with only INDEL signatures, and with combination of both, with the Graph Convolutional Network Cox Model.

 ## Project Tree
 ```